jakob-fyi/ng-adv/demos/11-containers/readme.md

 ## Publish & Configure Angular App using Containers

 - Deployment Overview & Cloud Hosting Options
-  -  Using ng deploy to publish to Firebasee
+  -  Using ng deploy to publish to Firebase
   -  Deploy to Azure Static Webapp
 - Configuration Management and Config Injection Options
   - Using a config service